dvci/ddcc-compliance-testing-framework/README.md

 - Valid Transaction: When a valid Health Event Request is sent via POST to `[base]/submitHealthEvent`, the response should:
   - Return 201 status.
   - Return a response body that maintains elements from the request such as the DDCCDocument HCID, DDCCPatient name and birthdate, and DDCCImmunization vaccine information.
-- Invalid Transaction (422 Error): When a Health Event Request is sent via POST to `[base]/submitHealthEvent` that does not conform to the [DDCCSubmitHealthEvent profile](http://worldhealthorganization.github.io/ddcc/StructureDefinition/DDCCSubmitHealthEventRequest), the response should return 422 status.
+- Invalid Transaction (422 Error): When a Health Event Request is sent via POST to `[base]/submitHealthEvent` that does not conform to the [DDCCSubmitHealthEventRequest profile](https://worldhealthorganization.github.io/ddcc/StructureDefinition-DDCCSubmitHealthEventRequest.html), the response should return 422 status.

 #### Generate Health Certificate